saumyashahi/saumyashahi/README.md

 ## 🌍 Community Impact

 ### Open Source Contributions
-Contributing to Chromium’s codebase and exploring potential projects for GSoC'25.
+Contributing to Sugarlabs’s codebase and exploring potential projects for GSoC'25.

 ---